CoinSpace/wuc-new/_people/gregory-maxwell-bitcoin-expert.md

 ## History

-Greg is a long-time free software developer and comes to Blockstream from Mozilla where he contributed to the Daala video compression project and coauthored the Opus audio codec (RFC 6716).
+Greg is a long-time free software developer.
+Prior to his involvement with Bitcoin, he worked at Mozilla where he contributed to the Daala video compression project and coauthored the Opus audio codec (RFC 6716).
 He also has over 15 years of experience developing, implementing and operating embedded systems and protocols for large-scale networking.

 For many in the Bitcoin community, Greg is likely the person telling you that your protocol is broken and why, but he usually feels pretty bad about it.